Coach Education Officer, Northern Region Football

 Bachelor of Sport and Recreation in Coaching

-He has always admired the power of sport and the value it brings to people’s lives, says sport and recreation alumnus Scott Lewis who is now a community coach advisor at Sport Auckland.
+He has always admired the power of sport and the value it brings to people’s lives, says sport and recreation alumnus Scott Lewis who is now the coach education officer for Northern Region Football.

 “My decision to chase a career in the sport and recreation industry was fuelled by my deep passion for sport and people.
 I always wanted to be in a position to make an influential difference in this field, and my Bachelor of Sport and Recreation has helped me grow valuable skills and capabilities that will continue to serve me for life.”